blackfyre/flsun.community/src/guide/troubleshooting.md

 - If necessary, use a brim or raft for extra adhesion
 - If necessary, use hairspray or glue for extra adhesion

+## My print is skewed / leaning

+- Make sure that the belts are equally tight.
+Big differences in belt tension can cause this.

 ## The QQ-S pauses slightly when I press buttons while printing

 Yes, you should avoid doing that.
 Or change to a different firmware.